 Southwestern College is in compliance with federal regulations on disbursement of Title II information.
-Full information is provided in Appendix A.

 Catalogs

 Courses and policies in this catalog are subject to change through the processes set forth in the institutional policy manuals.
 Normally, policy revisions are undertaken in the following year after due notification has been served.
 There may be cases, however, when a policy is changed and implemented in the same year.
 A curriculum or policy change could be applied to matriculated learners and, as such, the catalog should not be construed as a contract between the college and the learners.